-If you’re reading this article because you’re wanting to learn how hemp works for borderline personality disorder then be sure to check out the section on how cannabinoids interact with the body to balance and regulate mood and emotions.
+If you’re reading this article because you’re wanting to learn how hemp works for BPD then be sure to check out the section on how cannabinoids interact with the body to balance and regulate mood and emotions.

-Borderline personality disorder (BPD) is defined as a mental illness marked by an ongoing pattern of varying moods, self image and behavior.
+Borderline personality disorder (BPD) is defined as a mental illness marked by an ongoing pattern of varying moods, self image and behavior over years.
 Symptoms include mood swings of anger, anxiety, mania, and depression.

-People with BPD exhibit most or all of the following symptoms:
+People with BPD exhibit most or all of the following symptoms and side effects:

 A person who is “borderline” has insecurities about themselves, their relationships, and the world around them.
 Their interests, values and opinions can change quickly, and their opinions are often extreme.
 A situation or person will either be all good or all bad, and this assessment can also vary easily.

 One day someone may believe the current president is the person for the job, and the next, they’re a joke.
 They may view someone as almost angelic with superhero traits, followed by the next day seeing them as a villain complete with staff and fire.